byu-cs-236-classroom-templates/project-1/README.md

 The `vscode` extensions for developing Project 1 are already installed as part of Project 0.
 You should not need to install any new extensions.
 You do need to set up the project locally on your machine.
 The below steps outline the process.

 1. Clone the repository to your machine.
 Accepting the Project 1 assignment on GitHub classroom creates a repository for your submission.
 You need to clone that repository to your machine.
 Copy the URL generated after accepting the assignment and in a terminal on your machine in a sensible location.
-From an intergrated terminal, type ``git clone \<URL\>` where `\<URL\>` is the one you copied.
+From an integrated terminal, type ``git clone \<URL\>` where `\<URL\>` is the one you copied.
 Or open a new vscode window, select _Clone Git Repository_, and paste the URL you copied.
 If you followed the URL to GitHub, then you can recopy the URL using the "<> Code ▼" button.
 1. Create and activate a virtual environment in the project directory.
 Revisit Project 0 for a reminder on how to create the virtual environment.
 There is also a _cheat sheet_ at [learningsuite.byu.edu](https://learningsuite.byu.edu) _Content_ &rarr; _Projects_ &rarr; _Projects Cheat Sheet_.
 1. Install the project package. **Be sure your virtual environment is active before installing the package!** In a terminal in the virtual environment in the project directory do: `pip install --editable ".[dev]"`.
 Use `pip3` instead of `pip` if your system requires it.
 1. Verify the package installation.
 From the terminal in which you activated the virtual environment and installed the project package, type `project1` and hit enter.
 You should see the below output.